Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Estimates for the solution formula

+\textbf{Step 1}: Reduction to the case $k=0$.
+Since the function $A$ is holomorphic in $\lambda$ and defined on a sector that strictly includes the half-plane as well as a ball around the origin of fixed radius, the regularity condition reduces, as a consequence of Cauchy's formula for derivatives, to boundedness of $A$, which is the case $k=0$ (but in a larger region).
+With a similar auxiliary function, the same is true for the $R$-boundedness condition, see~\cite[Ex.~2.16]{KW}.

-\textbf{Step 1}: The case $k=0$.
-We show that the function $A$ is $R$-bounded with control against $|h|^\eps$.
-Then, in particular, the case $k=0$ is verified (keep the contraction principle in mind).
-For $\lambda\in \Sec_\psi$, expand $A(\lambda)$ using the functional calculus as
+\textbf{Step 2}: Verification of the case $k=0$.
+The $R$-boundedness condition follows directly from Corollary~\ref{Cor: R-bounded resolvent}.
+Hence, it only remains to show that the function $A$ is bounded in operator norm with control against $|h|^\eps$.
+For $\lambda\in \Sec_\psi \cup \B(0,\nicefrac{\shift}{2})$, expand $A(\lambda)$ using the functional calculus as

-Using composition of $R$-bounds, we can treat all three factors separately.
-The decay in $|h|$ comes \eqref{eq:F2}, where as the other two are merely bounded.
+Using composition, we can treat all three factors separately.
+The decay in $|h|$ comes from \eqref{eq:F2}, whereas the other two are merely bounded.
 Moreover, \eqref{eq:F1} and \eqref{eq:F3} have the same structure, so we only present the estimate for \eqref{eq:F1}.
 Recall that, according to Remark~\ref{Rem: DK works with half shift}, all results from Section~\ref{Sec: Elliptic} can be applied to $\cB_s + \nicefrac{\shift}{2}$.